 Yes!
 You’re free to use your permit in another state or territory of Australia.
 Each one participates in the Australian Disability Parking Scheme (ADPS) – so your permit is recognised nationally.

 It’ll provide much the same benefits wherever you are, though this does differ slightly between jurisdictions.

 Beyond that, every state/territory has flexibility to offer extra concessions for people who live locally.
 And remember that parking rules – standard and accessible inclusive – may be a little different between areas too.

 We know you want to prep well for your trip, so we’ve listed the DPP links for each state/territory below:

 Want to also know some top holiday spots that cater to varied needs?
 If so, read on.
-And if you’re taking your assistance dog or pet with you, we’ve listed top destinations that allow companion animals too.
+And if you’re taking your Assistance Dog or pet with you when using your disability parking permit in another state, we’ve listed top destinations that allow companion animals too.

-On that, did you know Blue Badge Insurance now offers 25% discounted assistance dog insurance to safeguard your trusted helper’s medical needs.
-Don’t have an assistance dog but do have a beloved furry friend?
+On that, did you know Blue Badge Insurance now offers 25% off Assistance Dog insurance to safeguard your trusted helper’s medical needs.
+Don’t have an Assistance Dog but do have a beloved furry friend?
 If you’re a disability parking permit holder, you’re entitled to up to 15% off our pet insurance!

-- Accessible holiday stays (because everyone deserves access to great holiday destinations)
+- Accessible holiday stays (for the access you deserve to great holiday destinations)

-- Pet friendly accessible accommodation (because your assistance dog or therapy animal are important)
+- Pet friendly accessible accommodation (because your Assistance Dog or therapy animal are key)